SergiuszR/wf_manager_2026/VERCEL_DEPLOY.md

 4. **Logs**: Check the Vercel deployment logs for any errors about missing dependencies.

 5. **Browser Dev Tools**: Check the browser's developer console for API request errors.

+## Debugging Assets Issues

+If you're still experiencing issues with the Assets component:

+1. **Site Verification**: The API now verifies if the site exists before attempting to fetch assets.
+Check your Vercel logs for messages with the `[ASSETS]` prefix to see if site verification is successful.

+2. **Beta API Limitations**: Webflow's Asset API is still in beta and has some limitations.
+Some sites might not support assets or may have restricted permissions.

+3. **Token Permissions**: Ensure your Webflow API token has the necessary permissions for accessing assets.
+It may need the `assets.read` scope.

+4. **Network Tab**: Use your browser's Network tab to investigate API calls:
+   - Check if the request to `/api/webflow/sites/:siteId/assets` is actually being made
+   - Look for any error responses and their content
+   - Verify that the site ID being passed is correct

+5. **Testing with Mockup Data**: If needed, you can uncomment the mockup data section in the API code to test if the frontend renders correctly with static data.

 ## Common Issues